Here's What We Thought After Testing Ruggable's Washable Rugs

 Can It Be Vacuumed?

 Yes and no. High-suction vacuums, like my cordless Dyson and Shark hardwood floor attachment, just pulled up the rug off the slip mat and the floor, which created another problem instead of solving one.
-But in the standard, upright brushroll mode my Shark Rotator vacuum worked just fine on the rug.
+But my standard upright Shark Rotator vacuum worked just fine on the rug.
+My robot vacuum also had no problem rolling over the thinner rug style.

 With all the different designs Ruggable has, I love that I’ll be able to keep the rug pads and just buy new rug covers in the same sizes.